Total positivity in exponential families with application to binary variables: Totally positive exponential families

 For an exponential family of the form (\ref{eq:expfam}) and any two $x,y\in \cX$ we define

 The density $p(x;\theta)$ is $\mtp$ if and only if $\Delta(x,y;\theta)\geq 0$ for all elementary pairs in $\cE$.
 For exponential families with a product base it holds that

-which is an \emph{affine} function in $\theta$.
-This directly implies the following result. \begin{thm} Let $\mathcal{K}_2\subset \mathcal{K}$ denote the subset of canonical parameters for which the density $p(x;\theta)$ is $\mtp$.
-Then $\mathcal{K}_2$ is a convex set that is relatively closed in~$\cK$. \end{thm} We note that this result holds also for exponential families without a product measure.
+which is an \emph{affine} function in $\theta$. \begin{defn} The set $\cK_2\subset \cK$ of totally positive canonical parameters is the subset of canonical parameters for which the density $p(x;\theta)$ is $\mtp$. \end{defn} Since $\cK_2$ is given by the linear inequalities $\Delta(x,y;\theta)\geq 0$ for all $x,y\in \cX$, we immediately get the following result.

+\begin{thm} The $\mathcal{K}_2$ of totally positive canonical parameters is a convex set that is relatively closed in~$\cK$. \end{thm} We note that this result holds also for exponential families without a product base.
 However, in that case the set of $\mtp$ canonical parameters $\mathcal{K}_2$ may be empty.

 In \cite{LUZ} we considered the Gaussian setting and showed that $\mathcal{K}_2$ is a convex cone.
 By essentially the same argument, this extends to discrete Gaussian distributions over $\cX=\mathbb Z^d$, which were introduced in~\cite{agostini2019discrete}.
 More generally, we obtain the following result.